openpodcast/roadmap/SURVEY.md

 - [ ] What would improve your podcast publishing process?
 - [ ] Where do you spend the most time?
 What step of the whole process (recording-publishing) is the most annoying one?
 - [ ] If we would offer to solve/automate one thing in your publishing process, what would you choose?
+- [ ] Would you pay for an aggregated analytics view and how much?
+- [ ] What question have we forgotten to answer?

 ---